J-Link Debug Probes

 With up to 3 MBytes/s download speed to RAM and record-breaking flashloaders, as well as the ability to set an unlimited number of breakpoints in flash memory of MCUs, the J-Link debug probes are undoubtedly the best choice to optimize your debugging and flash programming experience.

-The J-Link debug probes are supported by all major IDEs including Eclipse, GDB-based IDEs and SEGGER Embedded Studio.
-For a complete list, please refer to Supported IDEs.
+J-Link is supported by all major IDEs, from free Eclipse based ones (directly or via GDB) up to commercial ones, including SEGGER Embedded Studio.
+For a complete list, please refer to the Supported IDEs page.

 Working with J-Link

 Setting up J-Link for first use